rbasry29-blip/proot-distro-ubuntu/README.md

 ```
 settting up plocate (intellizing database)
 ```
-Then , hold termux app
+Then , hold "termux" app

-click on app info
+click on "app info"

-click on force stop and ok .
+click on "force stop" and "ok" .

 Also clean the cache
 then run in termux